Skip to main content

-The gap is real.
-But it is not unfillable.
-This guide walks through 10 specific, practical strategies to replace the funding you lost.
-Some will put money in your pocket this year.
-Others build over time.
-All of them are things you can start doing today.
+This guide covers 10 specific gap-filling strategies.
+Some put money in your pocket this year, others build over time.
+All of them are actionable today.

 Strategy 1: Apply for Scholarships -- More Than You Think You Should